 - 1. Remove the front bezel.
 For instructions, see "Removing the Front Bezel." - 2.
-Grasp either side of the mini bezel as shown in the figure below (see letter "A"). - 3.
-Squeeze gently while pulling down and out on the mini bezel (see letter "B").
-The bezel will disengage from the chassis. - 4.
+Insert your thumb or a finger between the power button and the NIC / USB connectors (see letter "A").
+Do not press the power button. - 3.
+Squeeze gently to the right while pulling out on the mini bezel (see letter "B").
+The left side of the bezel will disengage from the chassis. - 4.
 Unhook the clip at the right of the mini-bezel. - 5.
 Press the replacement bezel firmly into place, one side at a time. - 6.
 While pressing in, move the mini bezel from left to right to make sure it is firmly seated. - 7.
 Install the front bezel.
 For instructions, see "Installing the Front Bezel."

-Figure 42.
+Figure 38.
 Removing the Mini Bezel